 There is no second chance to make the first impression, and that gets even more crucial in the conditions of high competition.
 In the sphere of user interfaces, when you make the early interactions and product onboarding intuitive and engaging, it means higher chances of attracting and convincing the user to go further than just the first step.
-So, today we want to share a brief guide with tips on effective user onboarding for positive user experience from the first step.
+So, today we want to share a brief guide with tips on effective user onboarding for a positive user experience from the first step.

 What Is Onboarding?

-Considering the fact that users, especially first-time ones, are not going to spend much time trying to understand how the product works, one of the vital issues on user onboarding is deciding upon the clear priorities.
+Considering the fact that users, especially first-time ones, are not going to spend much time trying to understand how the product works, one of the vital issues on user onboarding is deciding upon clear priorities.
 Users have not only limited time which they are ready to devote to learning about the new product, but also limited capacities of working memory.
 Even if there’s much to tell about the product, don’t focus on overwhelming visitors with everything at once.
 Setting the priorities, designers and stakeholders decide which dose of information is needed for a particular stage: tutorial, wizard, tooltips, instructions and the like should feature the most essential information first.

 Onboarding screens for the app on bee-keeping